Nexapp/react-native-scrollable-with-collapsible-header/README.md

 # react-native-scrollable-with-collapsible-header
 ## What is it?
-A simple react-native component to associate a collapsible header to any scrollable component (ie: ScrollView, FlatList, SectionList).
+A simple react-native component to associate a collapsible header to any scrollable animated component (ie: ScrollView, FlatList, SectionList).

 ## Installation
 `npm install react-native-scrollable-with-collapsible-header`